 My advocacy on behalf of community initiatives — as well as my strategic management consulting — are informed by the following philosophies, research, and experience:

 An agency’s budget is its strongest statement of priorities.
 As a management consultant to nonprofit organizations, foundations, and businesses, Susan is adept at making sure that financial and technology systems are efficient and appropriately managed to carry out those priorities.
 For nonprofits and public agencies, this means that dollars are well spent meeting critical program goals that assist those most in need.

 In addition to this time cushion, she advocated for increased revenue sources.
 Specifically, the expanded mission of the Goleta Education Foundation resulted in increased revenue for student programs, and the popular after school program is both meeting needs and generating significant revenue.
-During the recent recession, no permanent teaching positions were lost.
+During the great recession, no permanent teaching positions were lost.
 By refinancing previously issued bonds, the District was able to return $1.5 million to taxpayers.

 Public Health & Public Safety

 The main purpose of local government is to ensure the public health and public safety of all residents.
 This means more than maintaining high quality law enforcement and fire protection; it means ensuring that our most vulnerable children have alternatives to gangs, that seniors are safe in their own homes, that our workforce has access to quality housing and transportation, and that we all enjoy a healthy economy and a healthy environment.